JoshFagan/sphero_toolbox/matlab_installation.md

       </details>

 ## Installation Instructions
+1. Remote login must be enabled for the Pi to communicate with the local computer
-1. Ensure the following Matlab Support Packages are installed
+2. Ensure the following Matlab Support Packages are installed
     * MATLAB Support Package for Raspberry Pi Hardware
     * ROS Toolbox
       <details>